+86 1510-529-7925 [email protected]

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review

-I can honestly say that I managed to get shots with this lens that no one else could have gotten with a 70-200 lens.
+I can honestly say that I managed to get shots with this lens that no one else could have gotten with a 70-200mm lens.
 The added focal range was a huge benefit to me at my work.
-In an industry where you got to deliver images very quickly, getting the shot as close to perfect in camera helps so much.
-You could shoot at 200mm and crop in during editing but that all takes valuable time which you don’t have when you are trying to edit 300 photos in one hour.
-So what about the VR of this lens.
+In an industry where you have to deliver images very quickly, getting the shot as close to perfect in-camera helps so much.
+You could shoot at 200mm and crop in during editing, but that all takes valuable time which you don’t have when you are trying to edit 300 photos in one hour.
+So, what about the VR of this lens?
 Is it any good?

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review